uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Declaration states, “Indigenous peoples have the right to establish and control their educational systems and institutions providing education in their own languages, in a manner appropriate to their cultural methods of teaching and learning.”[^39]
 The Commission believes that fulfilling the promise of the Declaration will be key to overcoming the legacy of the residential schools.

-Education and the income gap
+### Education and the income gap

 It is not surprising that, faced with terrible conditions and mostly ineffective teaching, many students left school as soon as they could.
 A 2010 study of Aboriginal parents and children living off reserves found that the high school completion rate is lower for former residential school students (28%) than for those who did not attend (36%).[^40]
 Only 7% of the parents who attended residential school have obtained a university degree, compared with 10% for those Aboriginal parents who had never attended these institutions.[^41]

-Although secondary school graduation rates for all Aboriginal people have improved since the closure of the schools, considerable gaps remain when compared with the rates for the non-Aboriginal population.
+Although secondary school graduation rates for all Aboriginal people have improved since the closure of the schools, considerable gaps remain when compared with the rates<!--x-->
+for the non-Aboriginal population.
 For example, according to the 2006 census, 34% of Aboriginal adults had not graduated from high school, compared with only 15% of their non-Aboriginal counterparts.[^42]
 In the 2011 census, these numbers improved slightly, with 29% of Aboriginal people not graduating from high school, compared with 12% in the non-Aboriginal population.[^43]